 Fox Hunting on Amateur Radio!

 What is Fox Hunting?
 We can assure you that no animals are harmed in the making of a good amateur radio fox hunt.
 It is a station hunting activity using radio direction finding techniques to locate a transmitter within a designated area.
 Some hunts may be in cars where participants attempt to find an operator within a regional area.
 Other hunts are within a park where participants attempt to find a radio transmitting a beacon located somewhere within the park grounds.
-Either way, it’s a chance to test or grow your skills and make new friends.
+Either way, it’s a chance to test or grow your skills (find sources of station interference, search & rescue, etc.) and make new friends.

-Simply bring a map and a handy talkie.
-If you have a Yagi antenna for direction finding, bring that too.
-Don’t have some or all of this equipment?
-Well, check with the organizers as they may be able to lend equipment and provide a ride, if needed.
-Tips for beginners may be found here.
+Simply bring a map, a handy talkie, and a Yagi antenna for direction finding.
+A compus and attenuator can be helpful too.
+If you do not have some or all of this equipment, check with the organizers since they may be able to lend equipment or offer a ride-along.
+Tips for beginners may be found here and here.

 If the event is listed here, anyone is welcome to participate.